glacials/twos.dev/src/cold/apple.md

 like "What temperature do I need to cook chicken to?" or "Who played Alan in Tron Legacy?".
 Its best uses are for deep integrations like setting reminders or alarms.

-Ecosystem effects of Siri include surface-level interaction with native apps: setting reminders, playing music, controlling Home devices, etc.
+Ecosystem effects of Siri include interaction with native apps: setting reminders, playing music, controlling Home devices, etc.

 ### ✔ Google Assistant Routines → Shortcuts {#shortcuts}